mithunpaul08/tutorials/allennlp.md

 - which means you are writing a bunch of read data, create their custom classes which are needed to run this model.
 - What that means is if you want to use the simple_tagger instead of the lstm_tagger they have provided in the [tutorial](https://allennlp.org/tutorials) page, all you have to do is replace the [lstm_tagger](https://github.com/allenai/allennlp/blob/master/tutorials/tagger/basic_allennlp.py#L153) with the simple tagger class given [here](https://github.com/allenai/allennlp/blob/master/allennlp/models/simple_tagger.py#L19).

+- don't expect all the links to work in any of the tutorial pages.
+They don't.
+Instead i'd suggest going to the [docs homepage](https://allenai.github.io/allennlp-docs/) and searching for whatever you had clicked on.

 ### or try this:

 ## Qn) I want to run one of the off the shelf models with the data set they have provided. what to do?